On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Discussion

-with a PDF proportional to $\rho^{-2\alpha}$.
-Hence, $r_{\eff}^{2}=\rho^{-1}$ when $\alpha=-5$.
+with a PDF which is proportional to $\rho^{-2\alpha}$.
+Hence, $r_{\eff}^{2}=\rho^{-1}$ at $\alpha=-5$.
 Based on subsection \ref{subsec:DirectAchieveOptimalDMT} we get for large $\rho$ that this is the most dominant error event, and by assigning $\alpha=5$ we get that it happens with probability $\rho^{-10}$.
 Therefore, in this case diversity order of $10$ is attained.